vdbrink/vdbrink.github.io/ai/ai-user-input-needed-notification-light.md

 ```

 Review and trust the new hook.
-Codex skips non-managed command hooks until they are trusted.
+Codex skips unmanaged command hooks until they are trusted.

 If you prefer to define hooks in `~/.codex/config.toml`, the same setup can also be written inline: